JaeHyunLee123/patternize/README.md

 # My routine app

 This is routine web that can manage daily / weekly / monthly routines.
 This works on PC.
-Mobile version will be add after finishing pc version.
+Mobile version will be added after finish pc version.

 ## TODO